Tumor necrosis factor-alpha inhibitors: Induction of antibodies, autoantibodies, and autoimmune diseases

 TNF inhibitor-related anti-drug antibody formation, autoantibody formation, and the development of autoimmune diseases are reviewed here.
 Other major complications of anti-TNF therapy, such as injection site and infusion reactions, tuberculosis and other infections, malignancy, and other adverse effects, are described separately.
 (See "Tumor necrosis factor-alpha inhibitors: An overview of adverse effects" and "Tumor necrosis factor-alpha inhibitors and mycobacterial infections" and "Tumor necrosis factor-alpha inhibitors: Bacterial, viral, and fungal infections" and "Tumor necrosis factor-alpha inhibitors: Risk of malignancy".)

-The formation of anti-drug antibodies, especially drug-neutralizing antibodies, is a concern with biological TNF inhibitors, particularly infliximab and adalimumab, as anti-drug antibodies may cause allergic reactions, loss of responsiveness, and increased cost of therapy.
-The risk of developing antibodies varies with the type of TNF inhibitor; they appear least common with use of etanercept, a receptor fusion protein, and most common with infliximab, a chimeric (mouse/human) antibody construct.
+The formation of anti-drug antibodies, especially drug-neutralizing antibodies, is a concern with biologic TNF inhibitors, particularly the monoclonal antibody agents, infliximab and adalimumab, and, most likely, biosimilars to these original drugs.
+Hence, anti-drug antibodies may cause allergic reactions, loss of responsiveness, and increased cost of therapy.
+The risk of developing antibodies appears least common with use of etanercept, a receptor fusion protein, and most common with infliximab, a chimeric (mouse/human) antibody construct.

 - Bendtzen K, Geborek P, Svenson M, et al. Individualized monitoring of drug bioavailability and immunogenicity in rheumatoid arthritis patients treated with the tumor necrosis factor alpha inhibitor infliximab.
 Arthritis Rheum 2006; 54:3782.